getml/getml.com/src/docs/user_guide/concepts/project_management/index.md

 To load an existing project or create a new one, use [`getml.engine.set_project()`][getml.engine.set_project].

 To shut down the engine process associated with the current project, call [`getml.project.suspend()`][getml.project.attrs.suspend].
-Suspending a project flushes the engine's memory, and any unsaved changes to data frames are lost (refer to [Dataframes][lifecycle-dataframe] for details).
+Suspending a project flushes the engine's memory, and any unsaved changes to data frames are lost (refer to [Dataframes][python-api-lifecycles] for details).
 All pipelines of the new project are automatically loaded into memory.
 You can retrieve all your project's pipelines through [`getml.project.pipelines`][getml.project.Pipelines].

 Projects can be deleted by calling [`getml.engine.delete_project()`][getml.engine.delete_project] to delete a project by name or [`getml.project.delete()`][getml.project.attrs.delete] to suspend and delete the currently loaded project.